The Rhenus Gulf Link: Your transport solutions to the Middle East

 Current air freight update

-Global air freight operations remain constrained due to ongoing airspace limitations and adjusted airport schedules.
+Global air freight operations remain constrained due to ongoing airspace limitations, jet fuel implications and adjusted airport schedules.

 Current ocean freight update